-Mike Attisha counsels clients in a wide range of technology areas, including additive fabrication (3D printing), quantum computing, nuclear fusion power, electronic music, artificial intelligence, software, semiconductors, optics, and medical devices.
-Mike has an extremely broad technical knowledge drawn from his experience working in experimental physics, as a software consultant, and from his love of making and building.
+Mike Attisha has an extremely broad technical knowledge drawn from his experience working in experimental physics, as a software consultant, and from his love of making and building.
+Mike counsels clients in a wide range of technology areas, including additive fabrication (3D printing), quantum computing, nuclear fusion power, electronic music, artificial intelligence, software, semiconductors, optics, and medical devices.

 Mike completed his undergraduate degree at the University of Warwick in the UK, where he performed research exploring field theories of gravitation.

-Mike volunteered as a big brother with Big Brothers Big Sisters of Massachusetts Bay for over two years, and is a classically trained pianist.
-Most recently, Mike built a 3D printer from scratch.
+Mike volunteered as a big brother with Big Brothers Big Sisters of Massachusetts Bay for over two years and is a classically trained pianist.
+Mike is a keen maker, and enjoys building props and costumes, woodworking, and building things with his home-made 3D printer.